 Go includes a convenience function

-run that allows you to build and run in a single command, but note this does not produce a binary.
+run that allows you to build and run in a single command.
+Note: this does not produce a binary.

 $ go run hello.go >> Hola Mundo!

-My primarily editor is Vim, I recommend using the vim-go package which includes syntax support, and some convenience functions.
+My primary editor is Vim.
+I recommend using the vim-go package which includes syntax support, and some convenience functions.